 Finding the Best Appliance Fixers

-When you need relief pronto, our ratings evaluate local fixers for quality and price.
+When your stuff breaks down, our unbiased ratings of local repair services for quality and price will help you find a fix.
 If you decide to buy a new appliance, our ratings of appliance stores will help you find reliable stores that charge low prices.
 We also have advice if you’re on the fence over the repair-or-replace issue.

 Our Ratings Tables list the repair services that received 10 or more ratings in our surveys of area consumers.
 Our surveys on appliance repair ask customers to rate companies they used as “inferior,” “adequate,” or “superior” for “doing work properly,” “starting and completing work promptly,” “letting you know cost early,” and “overall quality.”
-We surveyed Checkbook and Consumer Reports subscribers, plus other randomly chosen individuals.
+We primarily surveyed Checkbook subscribers, but also invited other randomly selected consumers to provide ratings.
 Click here for further description of our customer survey and other research methods.

 Our Ratings Tables report what percent of each company’s surveyed customers rated it “superior” (as opposed to “adequate” or “inferior”) on each survey question.
 They also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”

 These ratings provide good reason to choose a service carefully.
 Several companies were rated “superior” overall by more than 90 percent of their surveyed customers, but some received “superior” ratings from fewer than half of their surveyed customers.